thanpolas/grunt-closure-tools/README.md

   2. An input method must be defined.
 One of the following two directives is required:
     * **`inputs`** String, array or grunt file syntax to define build targets
     * **`namespaces`** String or array to define namespaces to build
+  3. The root targets of the closureBuilder.
+These are defined in the:
+    * **`src`** option of each target.
+Can be string or array.

 The builder has the ability to compile *on-the-fly* the built files.
 To enable this option you need to set the option `compile` to boolean `true` and then set the location of the `compiler.jar` file via the `compiler` directive.